 How well are guests complying with Walt Disney World’s mask rules?

-It varies from park to park.
+It varies by park, area, and even time of day.
 Magic Kingdom, the park largely devoid of alcohol sales, is the best.
 Our observations have been that 98% of guests have adhered to the rules and are properly wearing masks (meaning no exposed noses).

 Animal Kingdom and Hollywood Studios are around 97% compliance, with Epcot lagging behind at 96% or so.
 Obviously, this is entirely anecdotal.
 It’s also worth noting that this gets “worse” as the day goes on–evening in World Showcase is probably closer to 93%, whereas morning in Future World is around 99%.